Jackiebibili/ticket_tracker_api/README.md

   - Use Dockerfile to build a container image.

 ### August 1, 2023 Update
 Reese84 code stopped working as TicketMaster implement a new anti-bot mechanism as of Aug 1.
-We will try to git it fixed.
+We will try to get it fixed.